SWAT Training Program Information and Requirements

 - Other Requirements: Physical fitness requirement and field practice tests must be completed

 SWAT teams are tasked with responding to high-risk situations, such as hostage standoffs, civil unrest and riots, suicide interventions and terrorism threats.
 Accordingly, SWAT officers must be physically fit and trained in tactics such as perimeter creation, use of chemical agents and heavy firearms, building entry, crisis negotiation and team communication.
 Police departments usually assign high-performing officers to their SWAT teams, or these officers may volunteer to join.

 Training programs for SWAT officers are designed in accordance with the Peace Officer Standards and Training (POST) guidelines of their respective U.S. states, which govern the training and certification of all state law enforcement personnel.
 In most states, officers must pass a basic SWAT course, which may range from a week to several months in duration, before entering field operations.
 Advanced coursework is available, and is typically required in the cases of incident commanders and other SWAT team leaders.
 Recurrent monthly training for all SWAT officers is required by many departments.

-SWAT officers are expected to be proficient in a wide range of core competencies related to high-risk incidents and to demonstrate their abilities in practice scenarios.
+SWAT officers are expected to be proficient in a wide range of core competencies related to high-risk incidents, such as negotiation tactics, stress management, and entering and searching buildings, and to demonstrate their abilities in practice scenarios.
 Topics for a basic SWAT training course include: